desmos-labs/docs/versioned_docs/version-2.3/05-testnets/03-join-public/setup.md

 To join the public testnet you **must** have [`desmos` installed](../../03-fullnode/02-setup.md).
 :::

-To become a testnet validators, the mainnet instructions apply:
+To become a testnet validator, the mainnet instructions apply:

 1. [Create a full node](../../03-fullnode/02-setup.md).
 2. [Become a validator](../../04-validators/02-setup.md)